VivaPayments/API/Plugins/vivawallet-woocommerce-gateway/readme.txt

 *  Spain
 *  United Kingdom

-Viva Wallet for WooCommerce is an easy way to accept payments online.
+Viva Wallet Smart Checkout is an easy way to accept payments online.
 With Viva Wallet's payment gateway you can accept Visa, MasterCard, American Express, UnionPay, Alipay, JCB, and more, via a redirect from your store.

 == Installation ==